 The Ashton Observatory building was a collaborative effort between Jasper County and The Des Moines Astronomical Society, Inc..
 The original design included a small classroom between the two domes to provide a place for presenting public lectures as well as a meeting room for club members and Jasper County conservation programs.

-In 2002 a full-size (30x30 feet) classroom was added to the observatory, made possible by generous support from the Fred Maytag Family Foundation, the Jasper County Conservation Board, DMAS members, and the public.
+In 2002 a full-size (30x30 feet) classroom was added to the observatory, made possible by financial support from the Fred Maytag Family Foundation, the Jasper County Conservation Board, DMAS members, and public/visitor donations.
 The new classroom doubled the capacity of the facility and is an exciting atmosphere for presenting lectures and workshops, such as the weekly Public Night events that DMAS offers each Saturday from April through October.